tschuehly/htmx-supabase-spring-boot-starter/README.md

 ### Superuser account

 You can also elevate a normal user account that will act as a "superuser" account.
+This user will also ignore Row Level Security!

 To do this you need to set the role of the user to "service_role" in the auth.users table;